-With Thanksgiving approaching this week, you might be thinking about a strategy for your Black Friday and Cyber Monday shopping and ending up with a few questions.
+With Thanksgiving approaching this week, you might be thinking about a strategy for your Black Friday and Cyber Monday shopping after the big meal.
 Are the deals really worth it?
 How can I make sure I’m getting the best prices on my purchases?
 How are stores able to even offer such fantastic deals?

 To help resolve your outstanding Black Friday and Cyber Monday shopping questions, we’ve gathered a few of the top questions and their answers below.